 Hazel has always loved the written word and began writing articles and books about painting in the 1990’s.
 Analysing visual practice became an interesting challenge.
 She has now written 15 books, mostly on watercolour, published by HarperCollins and Batsford-Pavilion.
 She contributes articles regularly to magazines such as The Artist and the Leisure Painter and wrote a bimonthly article for the leading Art Magazine, Kunst, in Norway.

 In 1996, with a desire to communicate her passion to a wider audience, Hazel took up the offer of her own television series ‘Splash of Colour’ with Anglia TV.
 This propelled her into the public eye and later brought her the role as an Art Expert on Channel 4’s ever popular painting programme ‘Watercolour Challenge’.
-Her natural enthusiasm and engaging personality won the hearts of millions of viewers and her talents as a communicator made her much in demand for lectures, workshops,painting holidays and demonstrations, taking her from the QE2 to the Kalahari Desert.
+Her natural enthusiasm and engaging personality won the hearts of millions of viewers and her talents as a communicator made her much in demand for lectures, workshops,painting holidays and demonstrations, taking her from the QE2 to the Kalahari Desert, to Maasai chiefs and Royal Palaces.

 A significant part of Hazel’s artwork is by commission, for 10 years she painted the Ritz Club Calendar for the Ritz Hotel, London.
 Many other works hang in hotels, hospitals and other public and corporate buildings, including the two huge murals that grace the atrium of the Durban Hilton in South Africa and the Black Christ hanging in Nazareth House.